v777779/mapnotes/Readme.md

 Location marker will appear on Map.
 Press "Search Notes" button.
 The list of notes will be displayed.

 Swipe note right or left to delete.

+# Unit Tests
+* Unit tests based on Robolectric and Mockito frameworks added to application, see [unit tests guide](doc/unit_tests_guide.md) for the details.